 - Add thawed cooked shrimp and soy sauce.

 - Stir fry for another minute.

-- Season with salt or additional soy sauce as needed.
+- Season with additional soy sauce and/or Sriracha sauce, as needed.

 *Note: If using fresh shrimp, cook the shrimp first, remove from pan and then follow the above directions.